RudolphSedlin/VitaTrack/API/README.md

       },

+      "protein": {

-      "protein": 31.0, // Grams as usual.
+        "total" 31.0, // Grams as usual.

+      },

-      "fats": 3.6, // Grams as usual.
+      "fats": { // Grams as usual.

-      "vitamins": {
+        "saturated": 1.0, // Grams as usual.

+        "monounsaturated": 1.2, // Grams as usual.

+        "polyunsaturated": 0.8, // Grams as usual.

+        "trans": 0.0 // Grams as usual.

+      },

+      "other": { // Optional, but should be called "other" otherwise.

         "vitaminB6": 0.0006, // Still grams despite the low value.
 Uniformity is more important.

         "vitaminB12": 0.0005 // Still grams despite the low value.
 Uniformity is more important.

-      },

-      "minerals": { // Optional, but should be called Minerals otherwise.

         "sodium": 0.074, // Still grams despite the low value.
 Uniformity is more important.